 - Modifying Child Support Agreements or Orders

-The paying parent may petition the court for a modification of his or her child support payment.
 For the court to grant a modification, you must prove that a substantial change in your circumstances – or the circumstances of your ex-spouse or child – must have occurred since your last support order became effective.